Jack Hobbs: Childhood and early cricket

-Hobbs' breakthrough came in 1901.
+Hobbs's breakthrough came in 1901.
 His batting improved throughout the season, during which he scored 102 for Ainsworth against the Cambridge Liberals, (Note: Hobbs played for both of these teams throughout the season.) his first century.
 At the end of the season, he was included in a Cambridge XI, a team chosen from the best local cricketers, to play a prestigious match against a team of professional cricketers brought by the Cambridge-born Surrey cricketer Tom Hayward.
-Hobbs' overall record was unremarkable, but at the end of the season he was invited to play as an amateur for Cambridgeshire; he achieved little in his appearances.
+Hobbs's overall record was unremarkable, but at the end of the season he was invited to play as an amateur for Cambridgeshire; he achieved little in his appearances.

 Early in 1902, Hobbs was appointed as assistant to the professional cricket coach at Bedford School, working as a groundsman and bowling in the nets.
 In late August, he returned to Cambridge to play as a professional for the first time.
 For a fee of ten shillings, Hobbs appeared for a team from the nearby town of Royston against Hertfordshire Club and Ground and scored 119 runs.
 His success delighted his family and made him a local celebrity.
-Hobbs' father, who had helped to arrange his appearance in the match, died from pneumonia a week later.
+Hobbs's father, who had helped to arrange his appearance in the match, died from pneumonia a week later.
 Despite local fund-raising efforts for the bereaved family, Hobbs senior's death left his wife and children facing great financial hardship.
 Francis Hutt, a former friend and colleague of the father, contacted Essex County Cricket Club to request a trial for Hobbs.
 That county never replied—Hobbs later scored his maiden first-class century against them—but Hutt was more successful when he asked Hayward to look at Hobbs with a view to recommending him to Surrey.
 Consequently, in late 1902, Hobbs batted on Parker's Piece against Hayward and Bill Reeves, an Essex cricketer born in Cambridge, impressing Hayward in the process.
 In the winter of 1902–03 Hobbs assumed his father's duties as groundsman at Jesus College.